Stephen Devereux: Career

 Against the king's wishes, William Marshal and Devereux traveled in early 1207 to Ireland to secure the earl's lands and title to Leinster.
-In late summer John summoned the earl to return to England.
-The Marshal held council with his wife and leading men, including Stephen, and all believed the summons to be a trick to allow the Justiciar of Ireland, Meiler FitzHenry, to seize key fortresses and drive Marshal from Ireland.
-The Marshal decided to comply with the summons, but only bring with him 2 knights of his retinue: John Marshal and Henry Hose.
+In late summer, John summoned Marshal to return to England.
+Marshal held council with his wife and leading men, including Stephen, and all believed the summons to be a trick to allow the Justiciar of Ireland, Meiler FitzHenry, to seize key fortresses and drive Marshal from Ireland.
+Marshal decided to comply with the summons, but only bring 2 knights of his retinue with him: John Marshal and Henry Hose.
 The earl prepared his defenses, assigning John of Earley as guardian of south-west Leinster (Ossory, including county Kilkenny and Wexford) with Stephen Devereux to advise him, and Jordan of Sauqueville as guardian of north-east Leinster (Carlow, Wicklow, and Kildare).

-William Marshal arrived back in Wales in late 1207, and in his absence the king's Justiciar launched assaults on his lands across Leinster.
-In England, the earl arrived at court to find that the king had bought off his allies and supporters with lands and offices, and he was isolated and unable to find out the state of his lands in Ireland.
+William Marshal arrived in Wales in late 1207, and in his absence from Ireland the king's Justiciar launched assaults on his lands across Leinster.
+In England, Marshal arrived at court to find that King John had bought off his allies with lands and offices, and he was isolated and unable to determine the state of his lands in Ireland.
 The Justiciar delivered three letters in January 1208 summoning John of Earley, Jordan de Saqueville, and Stephen Devereux to appear before the king in England within 15 days, or suffer the loss of all their lands.
 The three decided to stand fast for their lord, William Marshal, and sent to seek aid from Hugh de Lacy, 1st Earl of Ulster, to resist the forces assaulting them.
 According to the History of William Marshal Stephen Devereux said that "The king might do as he pleased with their English lands, rather than they be shamed before God in giving up their charges;" and together they said "Let us not complain of the game if we lose land and honour; better that than to lose land, honour and the love of our lord."